darrenjkt/MS3D/README.md

 Our **box fusion method, KBF,** can be used for detector ensembling in a supervised setting as well and can outperform [Weighted Box Fusion (WBF)](https://github.com/ZFTurbo/Weighted-Boxes-Fusion).
 See our first MS3D paper for comparison results and a simple demo [here](tools/demo/kbf_demo.ipynb).

 This main branch is the official release for MS3D++ and is built upon OpenPCDet v0.6.0.
-If you wish to use our previous MS3D code, please refer to the MS3D branch
+If you wish to use our previous MS3D code, please refer to the [MS3D branch](https://github.com/darrenjkt/MS3D/tree/ms3d).

 ## Overview
 1. [Installation](#installation)